English to Arabic Learning 3

 finally, HR: Thank you.
 Here are your receipt and your key also.
 You are in room 200, on the third floor.

-Finally Leaving the hotel:
+Leaving the Hotel

 Transliteration Arabic English